ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 >>> 0.8610715866691964
 ```

-### Classifying entire sessions
+## Classifying

-The last section was focused on building the model.
-In this section I will **use** the model to retrospectively classify all of the audio events I've recorded over the last months.
+Training the model is one thing.
+Using it is another.
+In this section I will use the model to classify and visualize past audio events from the last several months.

-To classify audio events I wrote this little class:
+The workhorse for all classification in `maple` is this simple class ([source code](https://github.com/ekiefl/maple/blob/b87d3d7e2c75a1b95c844ef043fb617de83e7d8d/maple/classifier.py#L596)):

 ```python
 class Classifier(object):